ALLISON MARINE TRANSMISSION PARTS | M & MH+

 • When you get new bearings, keep them in the wrapper as long as possible.
 If you have to place them down, do so on a piece of paper that is free of lint, instead of on a work bench.

-• When installing a bearing on a shaft, heat it to 200 degree Fahrenheit to expand for installation, by using a hotplate or an oil bath.
+• When installing a bearing on a shaft, heat it to 200 degrees Fahrenheit to expand for installation, by using a hotplate or an oil bath.
 This process should take less than 45 minutes.

 Hydraulic Pump System